romanbrancato/osu-mapper-audit/README.md

 # osu-mapper-audit
-A chrome extension that allow you to quickly estimate a users mapping proficiency.
+A chrome extension that allows you to quickly estimate a users' mapping proficiency.